 The goal of the Biology Department at Boston University is to train students at the highest level in one of three broad sub-fields within modern Biology.
-Upon completion of the M.A. or Ph.D., students should be prepared for post-graduate training and to eventually assume teaching and/or research positions in academia, industry, government or non-profit agencies.
+Upon completion of the M.A. or Ph.D., students should be prepared for post-graduate training and on track to assume teaching and/or research positions in academia, industry, government agencies or non-government organizations.
+Those who decide to leave academia should feel well prepared to apply their skills in legal and/or consulting professions.